The Haresnape Family

 The contributors to the book itself are shown in Part 1.

 Thanks to Steve Poole for recent comments on 19th century Hairsnapes.
+This information is being added to by Steve (Aug 2010) as he follows his own family routes.

 Thanks to Pat Baker for updates on the Canadian family line of Edward Haresnape, born in Sedbergh, England in 1881.